Irish Soda Bread

 • Sugar: For a less-sweet Irish soda bread, reduce sugar to 2 or 3 tablespoons.

-• Buttermilk: You can make your own buttermilk with milk and lemon juice or vinegar.
+• Buttermilk: You can make your own buttermilk with regular or whole milk and lemon juice or white vinegar.
+Just whisk them together and let stand for 10 minutes.

 Step-by-step instructions

 1. Preheat oven to 375 degrees.
 Line a sheet pan with parchment paper.
-Combine flour, sugar, baking soda, and salt in the bowl of an electric mixer fitted with a paddle attachment.
+Combine the dry ingredients of flour, sugar, baking soda, and salt in a large bowl of an electric mixer fitted with a paddle attachment.
 Add butter and mix on low speed until butter is mixed into the flour.
 With a fork, lightly beat the buttermilk, egg, and orange zest together in a measuring cup.
-With mixer on low speed, slowly add buttermilk mixture to flour mixture.
+With the mixer on low speed, slowly add the buttermilk mixture to the flour mixture.

-1. In a small bowl, mix currants with 1 tablespoon of flour, then mix into the dough.
+1. In a small bowl, stir currants with 1 tablespoon of flour, then mix into the dough with a wooden spoon.
 Dough will be very wet.
-Turn the dough out onto a well-floured board and knead a few times into a round loaf.
-Place the loaf on prepared sheet pan and lightly cut an X into the top of the bread with serrated knife.
+Turn the dough out onto a lightly floured surface and knead a few times into a round loaf.
+Place the loaf on prepared baking sheet and lightly cut an X into the top of the bread with a serrated sharp knife.

 Recipe tips and variations